 - Amount of sweat generated by your body and amount of acid contained in it.

 - Amount of dead tissues deposited by your body on strings.

 Based on answers to these questions, strings can last for many months for some players.
 While others with unfavorable body chemistry or hard playing styles may require replacing them in one or two months.
 Some serious players replace them every time they go for a performance or recording.

 We recommend you pay close attention to your guitar strings and observe the following telltale signs giving you a clear message to replace the strings.

-If you are not constrained for budget and are a learner or amateur player, it is recommended to replace the strings at least every three to four months.
-This period can be six months, if you clean your guitar strings regularly with string cleaners and conditioners and none of the above signs are visible.
+If you are not constrained by budget and are a learner or amateur player, it is recommended to replace the strings at least every three to four months.
+This period can be six months if you clean your guitar strings regularly with string cleaners and conditioners and none of the above signs are visible.

 Making Your Own String Set

 Electric guitarists are more into this type of experimentation.
-This is due to the simple fact that in case of ultra and super light strings, change in unit gauge has more pronounced effect than acoustic guitars.
-They try various string compositions, gauges and brands to find a combination which is best for their fingers and style of playing.
+This is due to the simple fact that in the case of ultra and super-light strings, a change in unit gauge has a more pronounced effect than on acoustic guitars.
+They try various string compositions, gauges, and brands to find a combination that is best for their fingers and style of playing.

 Take care that you do not mix grossly disproportionate strings.
 This combination will neither feel nor sound balanced together.